thomaspaulmann/EmojiTimeFormatter/README.md

 EmojiTimeFormatter supports multiple methods for installing the library in a project.
 You can find the latest version in the [release tab](https://github.com/thomaspaulmann/EmojiTimeFormatter/releases/latest).

 **There are some troubles with distributing frameworks that are written in Swift 2.3/3.0.
-The easiest way to use EmojiTimeFormatter is copying the [Sources](/Sources) to your project.**
+The easiest way to use EmojiTimeFormatter is to use SPM which is already included in Xcode 8.**

-### Installation without anything

-To integrate EmojiTimeFormatter into your Xcode project using nothing but your hands, copy the [Sources](/Sources) folder to your Xcode project.
-It's only two files and 200 lines of code.

 ### Installation with Swift Package Manager